turbot/tailpipe-plugin-azure/docs/index.md

 You may specify the tenant ID, subscription ID, client ID, certificate path, and certificate password to authenticate:

 - `tenant_id`: Specify the tenant to authenticate with.
-- `subscription_id`: Specify the subscription to query.
+- `subscription_id`: Specify the subscription to connect to.
 - `client_id`: Specify the app client ID to use.
 - `certificate_path`: Specify the certificate path to use.
 - `certificate_password`: Specify the certificate password to use.